-Regular happiness practices: Making gratitude lists, watching stand-up comedy (especially Louis C.K. and Bill Burr), dancing in my living room, having mind-expanding conversations with my friends, laughing and having adventures with the love of my life.
+Regular happiness practices: Making gratitude lists, watching stand-up comedy, dancing in my living room, having mind-expanding conversations with my friends, laughing and having adventures with the love of my life.

 Favourite books: Dangerous Angels by Francesca Lia Block.
 Daring Greatly by Brene Brown.
 Big Magic by Elizabeth Gilbert.
 Fear and Loathing in Las Vegas by Hunter S. Thompson.
 The Success Principles by Jack Canfield.
 The Red Book by Sera Beak.
 Outrageous Openness by Tosha Silver.
 (And too many others to mention.)

 Favourite places: New York City, Marrakech, the Greek Islands, New Orleans, Rome, Las Vegas, Berlin.
 (All for very different reasons.)

 Best advice I’ve been given: All you need is someone to love, something to do, and something to look forward to.

 “I have always admired everything about Gala from her sparkling heart to her fashion sense.
 I am also a fan of her writing, which is as inspiring as she is.
 She makes you feel like she’s there with you, sharing her secrets for a luminous life.
 I highly recommend Radical Self Love and everything else she writes.”

 Gala Darling is a speaker and the bestselling author of Radical Self-Love: A Guide To Loving Yourself And Living Your Dreams.
 She has been teaching radical self love — a selection of powerful techniques and tools which help women transform their lives — for close to a decade.
 Her site, galadarling.com, helps a million women a month find their voice, live without fear, and fall in love with life.